 To date, the Company operates primarily in the New York metropolitan area.
-In May 2018, we expanded operations with our B2B business in San Francisco and in June 2018 we expanded operations with our B2B business in Washington DC, both new market expansions are with a major original equipment manufacturer ("OEM") customer.
+In May 2018, the Company expanded operations with its B2B business in San Francisco.
+In June 2018 the Company expanded its B2B operations in Washington DC.
+In August 2018, the Company expanded B2B operations to Los Angeles.
+These three new market expansions are with a major original equipment manufacturer ("OEM") customer.

-2.Summary of Significant Accounting Policies
+2. Summary of Significant Accounting Policies